 The Deputy Regional Director (DRD) oversees the regional budgets.
 The DRD's oversight may include determining unit allocations, monitoring encumbrance rates and paid-out rates for each budget line item, cleaning up records from previous fiscal years, and redistributing funds within the region.

 The DRD may delegate authority to perform budget-related tasks at the regional level to one of the DRD's subordinates.
-For each of the regions, the DRD (Directorate Level) is the designated point of contact for budget allocation to the units.
-Based on the distribution plan, the DRD distributes funds to the unallocated budget levels for all of the region's field headquarters.
+For each of the regions, the DRD (Region Level) is the designated point of contact for budget allocation to the units.
+Based on the distribution plan, the DRD distributes funds to the unallocated budget levels for all of the region's management units.

 The regional offices maintain a contingency fund to pay for unanticipated expenses related to: